Inori/GPCS4/Doc/CodeStyle.md

    It's better to make a high level design first in your mind and then coding,
    like which class responsable for which job.
    Do not just write what comes your mind directly and hastily.
-   It will make your code looks messy and hard to understand.
+   It will make your code looks messy and hard to maintian.
    If you are not sure how to design, we can discuss first.

 2. Functions should return simple type, like `void`, `bool`, `uint32_t`.